mwcz/palebluepixel/content/pages/projects/aejs/aejs.md

 -------------------------------------------------------------------------------

-I made a handful of [posts about AEJS][12] while it was still being developed.

-My motivation came from these sources:
+My motivation to build AEJS came from these sources:

  - The HTML5 era introduced new APIs which finally made it possible:
    [Typed arrays][13], [Web Audio][1], [File][2], [Canvas][3], [Fullscreen][4],
    [Gamepad][5]
+ - Fabrice Bellard's [JavaScript PC emulator][jsemu]
  - JavaScript performance was finally good enough to make it feasible
  - It bridged front-end web development with low-level machine code, both of which are super awesome